akshatabiradar1/AkshataB10/README.md

 ### 👋 Hi, I'm Akshata Rajkumar Biradar

 A passionate **Data Science enthusiast** with hands-on experience in machine learning, deep learning, and data analytics.
-Currently working as a Data Science Intern at **Hitachi, Bengaluru** and open to entry-level roles in AI/ML.
+Currently working as a Data Science Intern at **Ai Variant, Pune.** and open to entry-level roles in AI/ML.

 ---